 • Write a cursive word that you love, or the line of a poem

-Markers aren’t just for kids anymore!
+In short, markers aren’t just for kids anymore! :)

 Besides metallic markers, you can find all sorts of paint markers that are fun to use.
 If you live near an art store and have the opportunity to try them out in person, it’s definitely worth the trip!
 My current favorite brand is Molotow, because they seem to flow the best of all the markers I’ve tried.